Operator JSONToTuple

 Converts JSON strings into SPL tuples.

-The tuple structure is expected to match the JSON schema.
-A subset of the attributes can be specified as well.
-Only those attributes that are present in the Tuple schema and JSON input will be converted.
+The tuple structure is expected to match the JSON schema or a subset of attributes can be specified.
+Only attributes that are present in the Tuple schema and JSON input will be converted.
 All other attributes will be ignored.

 - BLOB, MAP and COMPLEX attribute types are not supported in the output tuple schema at this time and will be ignored.